Rotary Youth Leadership Award (RYLA)

 Relay For Life

 Relay For Life is a chance for communities to recognise and celebrate those who have overcome cancer or are undergoing treatment, as well as the people who care for them.
-Relay for Life also provides an opportunity to celebrate the memory of loved ones lost to cancer.
+Relay for Life also provides an opportunity to celebrate the memory of loved ones lost to cancer as well as raise funds for ongoing cancer research and patient/family support.

 Members are invited regularly to provide a snap shot of their workplace, travels, hobbies and specific areas of interest in Rotary